East Beach

 Tide Chart: View local tides and surf conditions.
 Break the grip of the rip!
 Learn about rip currents.

-History Of East Beach (2006)
+History of East Beach

 Camping At East Beach

 Specialty camping at East Beach is offered in two areas which contain ten sites each.
 Campsites can only be accessed by 4-wheel drive vehicles.
 Utilities ARE NOT available at this campground.
+Vehicles accessing the sand trail require a Barrier Beach Pass and are subject to state beach parking rates for entry.
+More about the campground

 State Beach Parking